ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_installing_software.md

 ---

-**5\.a** Setup a python virtual environment for dbcAmplicons, in the src directory
+**5\.a** Setup a python virtual environment for dbcAmplicons, in the src directory.
+You may need to first install virtualenv and pip, pip can be installed following instructions from here [pip](https://pip.pypa.io/en/stable/installing/) and then:

-If virtualenv is not available, First

-	easy_install pip
 	pip install virtualenv

-then,
+If you already have pip, or having installed it using above, then

 	cd ~/mca_example/src
 	virtualenv dbcA_virtualenv